 - A. The Field placement experience is a requirement for all Masters of Public Health students and must be completed in an agency with community focus with a non-faculty Site Supervisor. - B. In general, the student will arrange for the Field placement experience to be completed during one semester for six (6) credit hours.
 You may need to adjust these hours in Athena.
-Any alteration of this will require prior approval from academic advisor and MPH Field placement Coordinator. - C. All students must be in good academic standing.
-The student will be considered for enrollment in Field placement by the Practice Coordinator when they have: - 1 Completed at least two semesters in their respective program, - 2 Completed 18 hours of coursework which include all five core MPH courses with a 3.0 or above - 3 Demonstrated professionalism and maturity during coursework - 4 Received approval from their academic advisor.
+Any alteration of this will require prior approval from academic advisor and MPH Practice Coordinator. - C. All students must be in good academic standing.
+The student will be considered for enrollment in Field placement by the Practice Coordinator when they have: - 1 Completed at least two semesters in their respective program, - 2 Completed 18 hours of coursework which include all five core MPH courses with a 3.0 or above - 3 Demonstrated professionalism and maturity during coursework - 4 Received approval from their academic advisor and have met departmental requirements

 - 5 The PBHL 7560 class will be loaded and the student will be cleared to register by the Practice Coordinator upon: - i.
 Completion of Memorandum of Understanding with the site - ii.
-Receipt of your Proposal, Applied Learning Agreement and Release of Records forms with signatures. - D. Departmental Policy on Field placements.
-Different Departments have different policies on when it is appropriate for a student to enter Field placement.
-Please make sure you are following departmental policy.
-As a general rule, these are the individual departmental policies on Field placement:
+Receipt of your Proposal, Applied Learning Agreement and Release of Records forms with signatures.